 Ashbourne Primary is situated in an area which is not greatly culturally diverse, therefore we place great emphasis on promoting diversity with the children.
 Assemblies are regularly planned to address this either directly or through stories from other faiths and cultures.
 Children visit places of worship that are important to different faiths.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school, we have developed a philosophy of Learning without Limits and the children have opportunities to make choices in lessons about their learning challenges.
+As a school, we have developed a philosophy of ‘PRAISE Learning’ and the children have opportunities to persevere with challenging tasks independently.
 The children also have opportunities to select their own areas of study through discussion and a class vote.

-On a more general level, the school undertakes daily assemblies which uphold traditional values of empathy, respect and tolerance.
-These are also taught within PSHE and RE lessons and on an informal nature throughout the school days.
-Our ‘big’ RE days are a successful way of promoting respect and tolerance of different beliefs and focus on ‘big’ questions.
+On a more general level, the school undertakes daily assemblies which uphold traditional values of empathy, respect and tolerance: British Values Autumn Term 2021British Values Spring Term 2022 British Values Summer Term 2022 These are also taught within PSHE and RE lessons and on an informal nature throughout the school days.

 Our school has a successful school council which meets regularly to discuss issues raised by pupils.
 The council meets with the governing body and is given a small budget.
 The school councillors are voted for by class members.
 In addition, our school has a peer buddy system to promote peer support and restorative practises.
 They promote the rule of law and mutual respect.